Cantú syndrome: Treatment

 The treatment/management for Cantú syndrome is based on surgical option for patent ductus arteriosus in early life and management of scoliosis via bracing.
 Furthermore, regular echocardiograms are needed for the individual who has exhibited this condition.
+K_{ATP} potassium channel blockers like glibenclamide (glyburide) might be useful in the treatment of Cantú syndrome.

 History

-This condition was described in 1982 by Cantú et al.
+This condition was described in 1982 by José María Cantú and colleagues.